blacklightpy/vaultofknowledge/Flow of Electricity.md

 - The magnetic component is considered to be in phase with the current, and the electric component is considered to be in phase with the voltage.
 - As a note, the fields do not move through space, it is just the electromagnetic energy that moves, which increases and decreases the field intensity in the space.

+- Drift velocity is analogous to wind, the electromagnetic field flow is analogous to the speed of sound through gases, and random flow is analogous to heat.

 ## Other doubts
 - Drift Velocity in superconductors
 	- I assumed it would be infinite, but limited by relativistic effects and external fields somehow..